teresa1000/Getting-and-cleaning-data/CodeBook.md

 Data Source:

-Site from where the Data was fetched http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Site from where the Data was fetched

+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Data for the Project

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Saved in the Working Directory as folder named:  UCI-HAR-Dataset

 The resulting data fields in tidydata.txt.